dberg258/Jeopardy-Ticket-Detector/README.md

 3- (Optional) Scheduler: I have provided an example scheduler program in schedule_instructions.

     This example is for launchd on mac systems.
-The file paths in the example must be changed as well as the file names.
+The file paths and file names must be changed.